Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 It is thus critical to study child development in diverse geographical and cultural contexts.
-Our infant cohort was recruited from Gugulethu, an urban township near Cape Town, South Africa, originally established during the apartheid era.
+Our infant cohort was recruited from Gugulethu, an urban settlement near Cape Town, South Africa.
-In this township characterized by a mix of formal and informal housing, many families live in economically disadvantaged conditions, with limited access to sanitation and other basic services.
+Gugulethu is characterized by a mix of formal and informal housing, many families live in economically disadvantaged conditions, with limited access to sanitation and other basic services.
 Although breastfeeding is widely promoted in this community,